Robust Reinforcement Learning as a Stackelberg Game via Adaptively-Regularized Adversarial Training: Method

 The implicit differentiation term can be computed using the implicit function theorem \cite{abraham2012manifolds}:

 By combining Eq.\ref{eq:td} and Eq.\ref{eq:ift}, we obtain the updating rule for the protagonist.
-The Stackelberg learning dynamics provides local convergence guarantees to DSE under regularity conditions.
-We include a numerical example in the Appendix B to demonstrate: 1) why SE is a more appropriate solution concept for robust learning than NE, and 2) how the Stackelberg learning dynamics converges to DSE while the gradient-descent-ascent algorithm fails to converge.
+The Stackelberg learning dynamics provide local convergence guarantees to DSE under regularity conditions.
+We include a numerical example in the Appendix B \footnote{https://arxiv.org/abs/2202.09514} to demonstrate: 1) why SE is a more appropriate solution concept for robust learning than NE, and 2) how the Stackelberg learning dynamics converge to DSE while the gradient-descent-ascent algorithm fails to converge.

 The computation of Hessian required by the Stackelberg learning dynamics takes complexity $O(n^2)$, where $n$ is the number of policy parameters.
 It could be prohibitively slow when $n$ is large.
 There are some techniques for efficiently computing unbiased Hessian approximations of deep neural networks such as Curvature Propagation \cite{martens2012estimating}.
 The computation of the inverse of Hessian is another burden but can be alleviated by approximation methods such as conjugate gradient \cite{shewchuk1994introduction} and minimal residual \cite{saad1986gmres}.
 We leave integrating efficient computation methods to future work.